bitFez/bitFez/README.md

 [![Gmail](https://img.shields.io/badge/%20-Send%20Mail-black?color=14171A&labelColor=ef5350&logo=gmail&logoColor=ffffff)](mailto:)
 ![](https://komarev.com/ghpvc/?username=bitfez&color=yellow)

-<h4>Hi I am Ali 🧔, a Computer Science Teacher from the UK.
+<h4>Hi I am Ali 🧔, a Scrum Master & ex-Computer Science teacher who loves to code from the UK.
 I am a Self-taught software Developer who loves to dabble with new technologies in my spare time.
 My passion has been learning Python and backend development in Django.
 Along the way I have also enjoyed learning Javascript & Flutter. <h4>

 - 🌱 I’m currently learning **how to flutter**